 6. Passport application form DS-11 (PDF, 101 KB): Follow the instructions on this page.
 Form DS-11 must be printed on separate sheets of paper.
 Do NOT print this form on the front and back of the same sheet.
 Applicants aged 16 and over must sign their own application.

-7. One 5x5cm passport photograph: The Embassy will reject any photographs that do not meet the specified requirements.
+7. One 5×5 cm passport photograph: The Embassy will reject any photographs that do not meet the specified requirements.
 Vending machine photographs and photographs printed on a home computer are unacceptable.
+Photographs must be taken in the last 6 months.

 8. Fees: The application fee for an applicant under the age of 16 is U.S. $115.00; aged 16 and over is U.S. $145.00.
 Accepted payment methods are credit card and cash (U.S. dollars or the equivalent in Ukrainian hryvnyas).